Dhanush0706/GDG/README.md

-These are the frontend codes of Events page and Projects page for GDG website made by me.
+These are the frontend codes of Events page and Projects page for our college GDG website made by me.
 # Technologies Used
 - Html
 - CSS